-After the publication of the last (QLR or Newspaper) Probate Notice, it is regulated by law that two weeks (14 days) must past before an originating application for a Grant of Probate can be filed in the Supreme Court Registry.
+After the publication of the last (QLR or Newspaper) Probate Notice, it is regulated by law that two weeks (14 days) must pass before an originating application for a Grant of Probate can be filed in the Supreme Court Registry.

 The Probate Application documents are normally prepared and signed during the 2 week Notice Period ready for filing at the earliest opportunity after the Notice period has passed.

 Stage 3 – Supreme Court Registry Processing (About 4 Weeks)

 After filing an originating application to the Supreme Court Registry it generally takes practically about 4 weeks to process the documents.
 The Registrar may ask questions relating to the application as required and issue a requisition (stop) to any application where further information is required to finalise.
 Requisitions lead to further processing time and should be avoided by engaging organisations that deal with Probate applications regularly.

 Stage 4 – Perfection of the Grant (Up to One Week)